gennovative/micro-fleet-web/README.md

 ## Micro Fleet - Web library

-Contains classes used by web and rest services.
+Belongs to Micro Fleet framework, contains classes used by web and rest services.

 See more examples and usage guide in unit test.